StepNeverStop/RLs/README.md

 - Multi-Agent Deterministic Policy Gradient, MADPG
 - Multi-Agent Twin Delayed Deep Deterministic Policy Gradient, MATD3

-## Something need to know
+## Notes

 1. log, model, training parameter configuration, and data are stored in `C:/RLdata` for Windows, or `/RLdata` for Linux/OSX
-2. need to use command `su` or `sudo` to run on a Linux/OSX
+2. command `su` or `sudo` should be used on a Linux/OSX
 3. record directory format is `RLdata/Environment/Algorithm/Brain name(for ml-agents)/Training name/config&excel&log&model`
 4. make sure brains' number > 1 if specifing `ma*` algorithms like maddpg
 5. maddpg doesn't support visual input for now
-6. need 3 steps to implement a new algorithm
+6. 3 steps are need to implement a new algorithm
     1. write `.py` in `Algorithms` directory and make the policy inherit from class `Base`, add `from .[name] import [name]`
     2. write default configuration in `Algorithms/config.py`
     3. register new algorithm in `algos` of `run.py`
-7. set algorithms' hyper-parameters in [Algorithms/config.py](https://github.com/StepNeverStop/RLs/blob/master/Algorithms/config.py)
+7. algorithms' hyperparameters are set in [Algorithms/config.py](https://github.com/StepNeverStop/RLs/blob/master/Algorithms/config.py)
-8. set training default configuration in [config.py](https://github.com/StepNeverStop/RLs/blob/master/config.py)
+8. the default training configuration is in [config.py](https://github.com/StepNeverStop/RLs/blob/master/config.py)
-9. change neural network structure in [Nn/nn.py](https://github.com/StepNeverStop/RLs/blob/master/Nn/nn.py)
+9. neural network structure can be changed in [Nn/nn.py](https://github.com/StepNeverStop/RLs/blob/master/Nn/nn.py)

-## Ongoing things
+## TODO

 - RNN
 - Better episode experience replay buffer